Uberspace/lab/source/guide_django.rst

   mysite                            RUNNING   pid 26020, uptime 0:03:14
   [isabell@stardust ~]$

 Your service should be in the state ``RUNNING``.
 If it still is in ``STARTING`` instead, no worries!
-You might just have to wait some time and try the command again (up to 15 seconds).
+You might just have to wait sometime and try the command again (up to 15 seconds).
 It might already run fine anyway though.
-Oherwise check the logs in ``~/logs/supervisord.log``.
+Otherwise check the logs in ``~/logs/supervisord.log``.

 Configure Web Backend
 ---------------------